What is a Dental Crown?

 What Happens During the Dental Crown Procedure?

 Before your procedure begins, the area in which your affected tooth is located will be numbed with an appropriate local anesthetic.
 When the tooth is desensitized, your dentist can set to work removing damaged areas of the tooth and preparing its shape to receive a crown.
 Once the tooth has been prepared, an impression is made of the tooth.
 This impression is used to design and fabricate your crown for an optimal fit.
 While you wait for your crown to be crafted by highly-qualified ceramists in a trusted dental lab, you will wear a temporary crown on your prepared tooth to protect it.
 During this time, it is important to be gentle with this temporary crown, as it is made of weaker materials than your final crown and can potentially become damaged or dislodged.
-When your permanent crown is ready—within about a week or possibly less—you will come back to our practice to have it fitted and cemented in place.
+When your permanent crown is ready—within about a week or possibly less—you will come back to our practice to have it fitted and bonded in place.
 Before the crown is bonded, your dentist will check to see that the right color, shape, fit, and bite have been achieved.
 Finally, the crown is seated for a long-lasting bond.
 Our method for placing crowns uses an advanced bonding technique instead of the more traditional cementing process.
 This can add even more strength and durability to the crown’s placement on the affected tooth.

 How Long Do Dental Crowns Last?